Rundomhaze/sequelize-hotels/README.md

 ## Conclusion

 The goal of this assignment was to connect models and use object methods to form queries to the database.
-In this assignment, you learned about models, connections, and [Foreign Key](https://postgrespro.com/docs/postgresql/12/tutorial-fk) (and why / when you need to use them).
+In this assignment, you learned about models, relationships, and [Foreign Key](https://postgrespro.com/docs/postgresql/12/tutorial-fk) (and why / when you need to use them).

 [Model]: https://sequelize.org/master/manual/model-querying-basics.html